 - I was able to design a life that allows me to travel whenever I feel like it.
-I work online and so, I can earn money as long as I go somewhere with wifi.
+I work online and so, I can earn money while traveling.

 - I made new friends who share my passion for traveling.
 I’ve even planned trips with those friends years or months after meeting them!
-For instance, I met my friend Karo in Africa, and two years later, we’re going to travel around Sri Lanka together!
+For instance, I met a friend in Africa, and two years later, we’re going to travel around Sri Lanka together!

 - And when you do become unfazed, you can always slow down.
 Stay for a few months somewhere and you’ll suddenly feel that onrush of wanderlust coming back!

 Do you have any more long-term travel tips to share?
-Feel free to write them down on the comment section below! 🙂
+Feel free to write them down in the comment section below! 🙂

 Want to keep these long-term travel tips handy?
 Save them to Pinterest!